 - Revolving Letters – Allows customers to draw money within limits for a specific time period, and multiple times

 - Travellers’ Letters - Guarantees honouring any drafts made at foreign banks

 - Confirmed Letters – involves a third-party bank guaranteeing the credit.
 The other bank is typically the seller’s bank and ensures payment is made if the holder or the issuing bank isn’t able to pay.

 This is actually also a type of letter of credit, however, it’s only paid at bank tellers of the paying bank or a bank that has been authorized to make the payment.
 These payments can’t go to any other bank, only to the beneficiary listed on the letter of credit.
 Speaking of the beneficiary, he would be required to have proof of documentation before the expiry date of the letter of credit.

 Understanding Red clause letter of credit

 This type is more specific and is used when a buyer wishes to extend an unsecured loan to a seller.
 They are used mostly by beneficiaries from other countries that stand in as purchasing agents for the credit.
 The funds, commonly known as “advances” are deducted from the true amount of credit when it’s time for payment.
 They’re also popular for international trade.

 Sight letter of credit

 Sight letters of credit are different in that payments are required upon presentation of documentation.
 Institutions that offer this type of letter of credit commit to paying the agreed amount when required, provided every condition and provision is met.
-Sight letters are more on demand due to their straight up fund's availability.
+Sight letters are more in demand due to their straight-up fund availability.